melmar-g1thub/INTERPOLATING-NEURAL-NETWORK/README.md

 2. Q2 = S/n_B [dimensionless]: [7.51E−4, 1.41E+12]

-The code contains several ordered modules:
+The code contains the following modules:

 A. preparation_of_data: Upload tabulated data, create indexed map for inputs and ouputs and preprocess data for NN training (splitting into training/validation/data sets, normalization and transforming into torch.nn tensors).